Report Filter

 Highlights include:

-This includes nearly 10,184 state buildings and their contents with a value in excess of $58 billion and, including more than $6.8 billion in fine arts.
+Liability and property insurance for the Commonwealth, its agencies and institutions, and employees, and over 540 political subdivisions and non-profit organizations.
+This includes nearly 14,000 state buildings and their contents with a value in excess of $63 billion and, including more than $4.9 billion in fine arts.

 Mission Alignment and Authority